Most beautiful villages of France… in Touraine Loire Valley

 A peaceful break in Crissay-sur-Manse… Most beautiful village of France

 Halfway between Azay-le-Rideau and Chinon as the crow flies, this peaceful and simply beautiful village is a little gem.
 Amazingly, there are barely 150 inhabitants in this village nestled around its former castle and church!
 We recommend taking a picnic basket (why not round out your meal with some gingerbread or sainte-maure-de-touraine cheese from the local producers?) and settling down comfortably on the grass for lunch.
 Such peace and quiet!
-If you fancy staying for longer, there’s a pretty guest house.
+If you fancy staying for longer, there’s a short beautiful walk.

 Another most beautiful village of France: Montrésor, a “little Poland” in Touraine